Quincy Owusu-Abeyie: Arsenal

 Liam Brady, head of youth development at Premier League club Arsenal, offered him a trial which proved successful, and the player joined Arsenal as a scholar in September 2002.
 In the 2002–03 season he scored 17 goals in 20 games for the under-17 side, including six in a 7–1 victory over Wolverhampton Wanderers U17.
 Handed his first professional contract on his 18th birthday – a move which led to Arsenal being fined £10,000 and given a suspended two-year transfer ban for inadvertently dealing with an unlicensed agent – Quincy signed a new long-term contract in July 2005.

 His first-team debut came as an 85th-minute substitute in the League Cup match against Rotherham United on 28 October 2003.
 During extra time he attempted to chip Rotherham goalkeeper Mike Pollitt, who handled the ball outside his penalty area and was sent off.
 With the score 1–1 after 120 minutes the game was decided in a penalty shootout – the first ever shootout featuring Arsenal at Highbury – which Arsenal won, although Quincy missed his kick.
 He scored his first goal for the first team in the same competition on 9 November 2004 against Everton, a match in which he also made two assists, and contributed two appearances to Arsenal's victorious 2004–05 FA Cup campaign.
 He produced an impressive performance against Reading during the Gunners' 2005–06 League Cup run.

 However, he failed to break through to regular first-team selection.
 Although he accepted the need for patience, and appreciated training alongside and learning from players such as Thierry Henry and Dennis Bergkamp, once Arsenal boosted their forward line in the January 2006 transfer window by signing Togo international Emmanuel Adebayor and rising star Theo Walcott, Quincy recognised that he needed to leave.

 Spartak Moscow

 Quincy signed for Russian club Spartak Moscow for an undisclosed fee on 31 January 2006.

-Celta de Vigo (loan)
+Celta Vigo (loan)

-In June 2007, it was reported that Premier League club Birmingham City had expressed interest in Quincy and wanted to bring him back to play in England, but on the final day of the summer 2007 transfer window he joined Spanish side Celta de Vigo on loan for the 2007–08 season with an option to purchase.
+In June 2007, it was reported that Premier League club Birmingham City had expressed interest in Quincy and wanted to bring him back to play in England; but, on the final day of the summer 2007 transfer window, he joined Spanish side Celta Vigo on loan for the 2007–08 season with an option to purchase.
 He made 20 appearances in the Segunda División, of which half were as a substitute, and scored five goals, though he missed several weeks of the season on international duty at the 2008 African Cup of Nations.